ni/nimi-python/docs/nifgen/class.rst

             -  Routes are committed, so signals are exported or imported.
             -  Any Reference Clock and external clock circuits are phase-locked.
-            -  A subsequent :py:meth:`nifgen.Session._initiate_generation` method can run faster because the device is already configured.
+            -  A subsequent :py:meth:`nifgen.Session.initiate` method can run faster because the device is already configured.